10 Fine Arts Passion Project Ideas For High School Students

 5. Sound sculpture installation

 Construct a sound sculpture installation, a sculpture made of any objects that produce a sound.
-If you’re confused or want to hear an example, check out this video!
 In your sound sculpture, you can incorporate musical instruments, basic objects, or even electronics to create an immersive sonic experience.
+If you’re confused or want to hear an example, check out this video, as well as this sound sculpture using electronic feedback created by Polygence mentor Tom!
+(Also, check out our music research projects for high school students.)

 6. Experimental printmaking